harishkesavarao/harishkesavarao.github.io/_posts/2021-06-01-aws-data-lake.md

 As we saw above, a Data Lake is a centralized repository which stores all of the structured and unstructured data.
 This means that this data is available to anyone in an organization (with the relevant permissions).
 This could be - Data Analysts, Data Scientists, Data Engineers, Business Analysts, Product Managers, Finance or any other function.
 This offers a single source of truth of the data and each sub-function or department within an organization can choose to use the data as they see fit, with their own tooling for data access, analytics and visualization.

-# Architecture
-First, we will try to see the different pieces of a typical big data flow.
-Then, we can explore the different options available in AWS to accommodate those pieces.
-This will help us arrive at our actual architecture diagram which will more closely represent our actual implementation.

-`TODO: Data Flow Diagram`

 # Data sources
 Typically, data sources come from within AWS itself.
 In rare exceptions, the data comes from outside the cloud, or from another cloud provider.
 We will discuss both scenarios.